Selected departures up to October 2019 & May to October 2020

 Things to Note

-Follow in James Bond’s footsteps up to the summit of the Schilthorn for stunning 360-degree views of the Swiss skyline and relive his adventures from On Her Majesty’s Secret Service at the interactive Bond World 007 exhibition.
-Perhaps have lunch at the Piz Gloria revolving restaurant and admire the ever-changing views of the Eiger, Mönch and Jungfrau peaks.
+Head to the summit of the Schilthorn for stunning views of the Swiss skyline and relive James Bond’s adventures from On Her Majesty’s Secret Service at the interactive Bond World 007 exhibition.
+Perhaps enjoy lunch at the revolving restaurant with superb views of the alpine peaks.

 We want to ensure you make the correct choice before you book your holiday with us.
 If you have any concerns regarding the suitabilty of the holiday due to reduced mobility we would encourage you to call us to discuss these concerns.
 General information on mobility in connection with our tours can be found here.